 A city at the cutting edge

 For a small city, Copenhagen punches way above its weight in terms of world-class architecture.
 This is thanks to the wealth of home-grown talent and a national desire to make buildings that are both beautiful and sustainable.
 The city also has a venerable history in architecture and is home to some of the world’s most recognisable names in the business.
-In 2008, British design magazine Monocle named Copenhagen the world's best design city.
+In 2013, British design magazine Monocle named Copenhagen "Most liveable city".

 Big international names

 As well as home-grown talents, internationally renowned architects have added their unique stamp to many of Copenhagen’s landmarks.
 Sir Norman Foster recently designed the Elephant House at Copenhagen Zoo.
 Iranian architect Zaha Hadid was responsible for the new design of Ordrupgaard Art Museum.
 Wander Copenhagen’s streets to spot more great buildings by world-class architects.

 For lovers of beautiful things, Copenhagen has a great selection of well-known and up-and-coming design and boutique hotels.
 These offer you unique rooms with opulent details.
 Hotel Alexandra, for example, is the only Danish retro design hotel in Copenhagen.

 As well as Danish design classics, there are many new hotels that offer one-of-a-kind sleeping experiences and are making their own names in the popular design and boutique hotel sector.
 Many, such as Hotel Fox, have had everything down to their furniture specially designed for them.

 The Radisson Blu Royal Hotel, Copenhagen, is celebrated as the world’s first design hotel.
 It was designed inside and outside in 1960 by world-renowned architect Arne Jacobsen.
 Room 606 still features Arne Jacobsen's original layout and furnishings.